reactuate/reactuate/README.md

 ```
 This file will be processed with [npm|html-webpack-plugin@1.7.0](# "push:").

-Reactuate will search for your source code files in this directory in your project:
+Reactuate will search for source code files in this directory in your project:

 <!--+ [source directory]() -->

     src

-It will assume your main file in that directory to be `index.js, and if there is no such file in your project yet, Reactuate will use its own sample file.
+It will assume your main file in that directory to be `index.js`, and if there is no such file in your project yet, Reactuate will use its own sample file.

 <!--+ [main file]() -->